msg12/copy_checker/README.md

 # copy_checker

-This is procedure to run  :-
+This is procedure to run the GUI of the project :-  python Main.py and install the necessary library i.e:

-python3 Main.py

-sudo apt install tesseract-ocr sudo apt install libtesseract-dev
+sudo apt install tesseract-ocr sudo apt install libtesseract-dev pip install nltk pip install opencv-python pip install pillow